Robert Gibbon Johnson: Military service and public offices

-In 1794, he served in the New Jersey brigade under General Bloomfield, as paymaster of its second regiment, and saw action in Pennsylvania putting down tax rebels – the Whiskey Rebellion.
-In 1796, he was commissioned as a cavalry captain by Governor Howell and, in 1798, he was promoted to the rank of major.
+In 1794, Johnson served in the New Jersey brigade under Joseph Bloomfield as paymaster of its second regiment and saw action in the Whiskey Rebellion.
+In 1796, he was commissioned as a cavalry captain by Richard Howell and, in 1798, he was promoted to major.
 Subsequent governors promoted him to lieutenant-colonel in 1809 and full colonel in 1817.
 He was a keen equestrian and rode in a bold, erect style into his seventies.

 In 1796, he was appointed a commissioner of the loan office for the county – a New Jersey institution founded to provide mortgages to local farmers to help their cash flow.
 In 1825, he was a member of the New Jersey Legislature and he served more than one term.
 In 1833, he was appointed as a county court judge and served for several terms.
-He also served as the trustee for a Delaware college and Princeton Theological Seminary.
-He attended the Episcopal Church in Salem but, in 1820–21, he established the First Presbyterian Church in Salem and became its first elder in 1823.
+He also served as the trustee for Delaware College and Princeton Theological Seminary.
+He attended the Episcopal Church in Salem, but in 1820–21, he established the First Presbyterian Church in Salem and became its first elder in 1823.

-He was a keen local historian and, in 1839, his An Historical Account of the First Settlement of Salem, in West Jersey was published.
+He was a keen local historian, and in 1839, his An Historical Account of the First Settlement of Salem, in West Jersey was published.
 He maintained a collection of important local historical documents and was instrumental in establishing a public library in Salem.
-He was a founder member of the New Jersey Historical Society and was its first vice-president from its founding in 1845.
+He was a founding member of the New Jersey Historical Society and was its first vice president since its founding in 1845.
 In 1846, he presented a paper on John Fenwick, Chief Proprietor of Salem Tenth to the society in Elizabethtown.